Letterboxing & geocaching

 Ground nesting Birds

 The ground nesting bird season is from 1 March to 31 July.
 When choosing a geocache or letterbox site it is important that nesting birds are not disturbed.
-They should not be sited in rare nesting bird areas, maps of these areas can be found here.
+They should not be sited in rare nesting bird areas.
 It is important to remember that rare and common birds also nest outside of the defined areas across the open moorland.
 The more common species such as wheatear, meadow pipit and skylark will nest where there is suitable habitat, so avoid placing geocaches or letterboxes in areas of rocky clitter or in areas of dense heather and gorse.

 When looking for geocaches or letterboxes during the ground nesting bird season, walkers should stick to existing paths and tracks as much as possible.
 Dogs should also be kept on a short lead during the ground nesting bird season.